Keeping your (recession-proof) optionsAlan Earls

 - Keep your eyes open for business applications that generate revenue or improved customer service and see that management knows you are the key to the solutions they need to implement.

 - Don't be just a "technical wonk."
 These types are the first to go since management people do not really understand what they do.

 With a slightly different set of warnings and suggestions, David A. Small, president of Scientific Placement, Inc., of Houston, Texas, says it's important to understand how important your function and your organization is.
 If you support a mission critical function -- or maybe even something as valued as a hospital emergency room or a nuclear power plant -- count yourself secure.
-Then, there are the relatively stable organizations (usually government agencies) that may be insulated from market conditions.
+Then, there are the relatively stable organizations (usually government

 - Troublemakers or complainers.

 - Non-essential job functions.